 So your ability to get around the exclusive-remedy rule will depend on the law in your state, as well as how judges will interpret the law in the unprecedented context of the COVID-19 pandemic.

 Despite the obstacles posed by workers’ compensation laws, employees (and their attorneys) are testing the waters and filing lawsuits meant to get around the hurdle of the workers’ comp exclusive-remedy rule.
+For example:

 If you contracted COVID-19 on the job—or you think you have good reason to sue your current or former employer because of its conduct in relation to the coronavirus pandemic—you should speak to an attorney who’s experienced in workers’ compensation and/or employment law.
 A lawyer who’s up to speed on the changing legal landscape related to the coronavirus should be able to explain your options for seeking compensation for the losses you’ve suffered—whether those losses came from contracting the disease at work or from taking steps to avoid that fate.